kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

 - An init container runs before the `istio-proxy` sidecar container, so it can't access the network.
 - A running `istio-proxy` sidecar container prevents Pods from being finished (for example, in the case of Jobs).

-## Default Istio Proxy Sidecar Type
+## Native Sidecars as the Default Istio Proxy Sidecar Type

-The Istio module configures the default type of the `istio-proxy` sidecar container, which is injected into all Pods that allow for Istio sidecar proxy injection.
-However, you can override this default setting for a specific Pod, allowing it to use another type of sidecar container regardless of the Istio module’s default configuration.
-The default `istio-proxy` sidecar type varies depending on the particular Istio module and Istio version.
+By default, the Istio module 1.22 uses `istio-proxy` native sidecar containers.
+This setting is configured globally and applied to all Pods that allow for Istio sidecar proxy injection.
+However, you can override this default setting for a specific Pod, allowing it to use regular sidecar container instead.

+Furthermore, if the Istio module deploys Istio version 1.27, you have the option to set the **compatibilityMode** in the Istio Custom Resource (CR) to `true`.
+This setting will make Istio behave as though it is version 1.26, which uses regular sidecar containers by default.

 Istio module version | Istio version | Default Sidecar Type
 ---------|----------|---------